adrienverge/localstripe/README.rst

 ------------------------------

-If your application takes card numbers on a web page using Stripe Elements, you may want tokens to be sent to the mock server inside of the real Stripe server.
+If your application takes card numbers on a web page using Stripe Elements, you may want tokens to be sent to the mock server instead of the real Stripe server.

 To achieve this, you need to load the ``http://localhost:8420/js.stripe.com/v3/`` script into your page.
 It will